stephen-tan/mechacar_statistical-analysis/README.md

 ## Summary Statistics on Suspension Coils
 **The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?**</br>
-*Variance of the total summary (shown below) was 62.29 psi and for each respective lot (in order of lots 1, 2, and 3, respectively) were 0.98, 7.47, and 170.29 psi.
-As a result, both lots 1 and 2 were within specifications but not lot 3.
+*Variance of the total summary (shown below) was 62.29 PSI and for each respective lot (in order of lots 1, 2, and 3, respectively) were 0.98, 7.47, and 170.29 PSI.
+As a result, both lots 1 and 2 were within specifications but not lot 3.*

 ### Total Summary
 ![Total Summary for Suspension Coils](Resources/d2_total_summary.png)<br/>